Dorcatz123/Project-Protein-folding-and-prediction-using-ML/Project Idea.md

-Working on a project related to protein structure prediction in the field of biology is indeed a more specialized and challenging endeavor, especially if you're a complete beginner in data science and machine learning.
-Protein structure prediction is a complex and domain-specific task that often requires a deeper understanding of biology and bioinformatics.

-However, if you're passionate about biology and are willing to invest the time and effort to learn the necessary skills, it's a valuable and unique project idea.
-Here's a simplified and beginner-friendly project idea in the realm of protein biology:

 Project Title: Protein Function Prediction Using Sequence Analysis

 Description:
 This project involves using machine learning to predict the function of proteins based on their amino acid sequences.
-While it's not a full-fledged protein structure prediction project, it's a more accessible starting point that allows you to work with biological data and machine learning.
+While it's not a full-fledged protein structure prediction project, it's a more accessible starting point that allows to work with biological data and machine learning.

 Steps and Tasks: